 It seems to be an obvious rule, but sometimes it happens.

 If you aren't perfectly sure about how the functionality should work, pass the ticket to someone who does.
-Ask other team members/clients, for example using a project channel on slack.
+Ask other team members/featured-clients, for example using a project channel on slack.
 Don’t forget to add clarification to the proper ticket so your QA wouldn’t have to ask for explanation.

 If you feel like you need to leave some notes for your QA, don’t be shy!
 For example, if you want to leave hints on how to test something or share some doubts, do it without hesitation.
 Also, if you want to leave credentials because a bug/feature is implemented on a dedicated user’s account only, or there are additional settings to be changed, comments are a good place to do that - you can leave one for QA in Pivotal.

 These practical examples might improve not only QA’s work, but also overall communication between all project members.

 At first glance, it can look like a big effort to acclimate to all of those rules.
 But believe me—it will pay you back.
 Across the board we have observed changes in:

 smoother communication - QA doesn’t need inquiries or further explanations, so there will be no questions which can disturb work on any side of the project.

 work speed - the process of checking tickets is faster, even if it takes a little more effort to create the tickets well.

 a solid source of knowledge - a comprehensively described ticket is not just for QA, it’s a gain for whole team.
 Pivotal is viewed by everyone, so it keeps all the members together and updated.

 Do all of the above, and you’ll have a highly efficient, perfectly happy QA team.